apellicerep/intro/index.md

 <img src="List-pagination-550.png" alt="test"
 	title="test" width="550" height="550" />

-This is the 3th project done during my training as a developer in the Teechdegree Fullstack Javascript.
+This is the 3th project that I've done during my training as a developer in the Teechdegree Fullstack Javascript.

 I enhanced the usability of a web page that is displaying way too much information all at once.